apavlovics/minesweeper/README.md

 * [jQuery](https://jquery.com)
 * [JavaScript Cookie](https://github.com/js-cookie/js-cookie)

-To experience all the game features moderately recent versions of Chrome, Firefox or Safari should be used.
-The game must be deployed on the web server (`file://` protocol is not supported).
+The game is tested on moderately recent versions of Chrome, Firefox or Safari.
+The game must be deployed on the web server to work correctly (`file://` protocol is not supported).